A manual handling task is one that involves any element of lifting, lowering, pushing, pulling, supporting or carrying a load by hand or bodily force.

-As well as the general requirements, the Manual Handling Operations Regulations also requires you to carry out risk assessments on manual handling tasks.
+As well as the general requirements, the Manual Handling Operations Regulations also require you to carry out risk assessments on manual handling tasks.

 The regulation defines manual handling as, “any transporting or supporting of a load (including lifting, putting down, pushing, pulling, carrying or moving thereof) by hand or bodily force.”

-With the manual handling risk assessment, you must take steps to avoid manual handling so far as is reasonably practicable.
+With this type of risk assessment, you must take steps to avoid manual handling so far as is reasonably practicable.

 This includes the provision of mechanical aids to remove or reduce the need for manual handling or a redesign of the work process to avoid the need for it.

 Where it’s not possible to avoid handling a load, consider a risk assessment for manual handling and put sensible health & safety measures in place to prevent and avoid injury.